litegraphdb/sdk-python/README.md

 <img src="assets/favicon.png" height="48">

-# PYTHON SDK for LiteGraph
+# Python SDK for LiteGraph

-LiteGraph is a lightweight graph database built using Sqlite with support for exporting to GEXF.
+LiteGraph is a lightweight graph database with both relational and vector support, built using Sqlite, with support for exporting to GEXF.
+LiteGraph is intended to be a multi-modal database primarily for providing persistence and retrieval for knowledge and artificial intelligence applications.

 ## Features